 - Ingredients to put on top.
-For example mixed seafood from the deli.
+For example mixed seafood from the deli, or fresh salsicci

 - There is fresh basil, rosemary, oregano and bay leaves for use in the garden.

-Start warming up the pizza oven around 3 hours before you will make pizzas.
+Start the fire already around 3 hours before you will make the pizzas.
+Keep it warm and add fire.
 It should be a really well-established coal heat.

 In addition to wood, you can add an entire sack of grilling coals in the pizza oven in order to get a good fire going in a simpler way.
 If you dont have any wood, it works to use two sacks of grilling coals.